Principal Investigator

 POSTDOCTORAL FELLOW

 Helen (she/they) received her PhD from the University of Michigan, where they studied the effects of pulmonary fibrosis on the immune response to infection.
-Helen’s current research focuses on understanding the developmental origins of lung disease by employing novel sequencing and imaging techniques to evaluate lung regeneration after sequential injuries.
-In their free time, they like reading, trying new restaurants, and caring for their exotic house plants.
+Helen’s current research focuses on understanding the developmental origins of lung disease to evaluate lung regeneration after sequential injuries.
+In their free time, they like reading, trying new restaurants, and caring for exotic house plants.

 -